ibraAbuKaff/react-flexi-image-grid/README.md

 ```

-2- `numberOfColumns` it can 1, 2 ,or 4
+2- `numberOfColumns` it can be 1, 2 ,or 4